Dušan Lagator: Club career

 Lagator was born in Cetinje and began his career in Mogren.
 After 46 games and 3 years in Mogren he moved to Mladost Podgorica.
 With Mladost he won the Cup in the 2014–15 season.
 In the winter transfer period 2015–16 was moved to Čukarički.

 For Čukarički Lagator he made his debut in the Serbian SuperLiga in the match against Metalac, on February 19, 2016.

 On 11 August 2020, he signed with Polish club Wisła Płock.

 In July 2022, he signed for Hungarian club Debreceni VSC.

+On 18 January 2025, Indian Super League club Kerala Blasters announced the signing of Lagator on an undisclosed transfer fee from Debreceni VSC.
+He made his debut for the club on 19 January in a 0–0 draw against NorthEast United by coming as a substitute in the injury time.
+On 12 March 2025, Lagator scored his first goal for Kerala Blasters in a 1–1 draw against Hyderabad FC.

 International career

 Lagator was part of Montenegrin U-19 team in 2012.

 In May 2016 he was part of Montenegro "B" team.

 He made his senior debut for Montenegro national football team on 5 September 2019 in a friendly against Hungary, as a 66th-minute substitute for Marko Simić.